openrails/openrails/Source/Documentation/Manual/operation.rst

 - AI trains will stop at stations and will adhere to the booked station departure times if possible.
 - AI trains will stop at a platform such that the middle of the train is in the middle of the platform.
-If the train is longer than the platform, it means that both the front and rear of the train will extend outside the platform.
-If the platform has a signal at the end, and this signal is held at danger (see above), and the train is too long for the platform, it will stop at the signal.
+If the train is longer than the platform, both the front and rear of the train will extend outside the platform.
+If the platform has a signal at the end, and this signal is held at danger (see further :ref:`above <operation-signals>`), and the train is too long for the platform, it will stop at the signal.
 But if the train length is more than double the platform length, the signal will not be held.
 - AI trains will adhere to the speed limits.
 - AI trains will stop at a signal approximately 30 m. short of a signal at danger.
-- At waiting points, the AI trains will stop at the waiting point.
-Any signal beyond the waiting point is kept at danger until the required departure time.
 - Where AI trains are allowed to follow other trains in the same section passing permissive signals, the train will adjust its speed to that of the train ahead, and follow at a distance of approx. 300 m.
 If the train ahead has stopped, the